Derek Meddings: Other work

 In 1975, Meddings created cost-effective model monsters which could be photographed in the same frame as the actors in the prehistoric adventure film The Land That Time Forgot.

 On Superman (1978), his work included building a 60 ft miniature of the Golden Gate Bridge to be destroyed in an earthquake, complete with a colliding scale school bus and cars, while Superman (suspended on wires) flew in to the rescue.
 He also built and photographed the Krypton miniatures in addition to a large-scale model of the Hoover Dam.
 Due to the film's schedule overruns and Meddings' own commitments to the James Bond series, he was unable to complete the dam flooding sequence and the production hired a California-based company to complete the sequence - resulting in some visibly inferior miniature work in the latter part of the film.

 Meddings believed that he was asked to supervise the effects for Batman (1989) because director Tim Burton was a fan of his work on Thunderbirds.

-Meddings set up his own visual effects company, The Magic Camera Company, based at Lee International Studios in Shepperton.
+Meddings set up his own visual effects company, The Magic Camera Company, based at Lee International's Shepperton Studios.
+Lee International acquired the company in 1986.
 For The NeverEnding Story II: The Next Chapter (1990), he established another company in Germany.
 He appeared once as an actor, in the role of Dr Stinson in Spies Like Us (1985).